jvalenzuela/atform/doc/source/org.rst

 --------------

-Having tests automatically numbered is generally helpful, alleviating the task of manually enumerating tests and sections.
-However, there are some circumstances where the author must intervene.
+Having tests automatically numbered is generally helpful, alleviating the task of manually enumerating tests and sections, however, there are some circumstances where the author must intervene.
 The most common cases are reserving a range of numbers for future use, or removing a defunct test without affecting later ones.
 The following example illustrates